Knowledge Base

 X is the number of fibers in a single row,

-R is the number of the row where fiber connection is positioned,
+R is the number of the row where the fiber connection is positioned,

 N is the position in the row.